-Your motorcycle battery should last between 2 – 5 years if you’re doing the right things to look after it.
+A motorcycle battery should last between 2 – 5 years if you’re doing the right things to look after it.
 However, the sad reality is that most people don’t get more than 2 years out of their motorcycle’s battery.

 But, like a lot of things, it’s not exactly that simple.
 There are a few other factors both avoidable and unavoidable to that play a big part in how long your motorcycle battery will last.
-Let’s take a look at these and work out how long your motorcycle battery will last in your certain use-case.
+Let’s take a look at these and work out how long your motorcycle battery will last in your certain use case.

-If your motorcycling to work and back on the daily in a climate without frozen winters, expect a solid 3-5 years before you have any issues with your motorcycle battery.
+If you are motorcycling to work and back on the daily in a climate without frozen winters, expect a solid 3-5 years before you have any issues with your motorcycle battery.
 By riding each day you are charging your bike’s battery daily and keeping your battery in that perfect voltage range of 12.5-12.6.

 Assuming you’re living in a climate that doesn’t hit frozen, your motorcycle battery shouldn’t give you any grief for at least 2 years as a weekend warrior.